jkeyes/pathfinder/README.txt

 # get all directories and sub-directories in current directory
 paths = pathfinder.pathfind(".", just_dirs=True)

-# get all directories and sub-directories in current directory
+# get all files in the current directory and all sub-directories
 paths = pathfinder.pathfind(".", just_files=True)

 # get all jpg files using a regex